Homer Hanna Early College High School

-Hanna High School is a 6A public high school in Brownsville, Texas, United States.
-It is the successor of Brownsville High School.
+Hanna High School is a 5A public high school in Brownsville, Texas, United States.
 It is one of six high schools operated by the Brownsville Independent School District.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given an overall rating of "B" from the Texas Education Agency.

-It is named after veteran South Texas teacher and administrator Homer Lee Hanna, who died in 2004.
+Originally named Brownsville High School starting with its inception in 1915, it was rechristened in 1974 to honor veteran South Texas teacher and administrator Homer Lee Hanna, who died in 2004.